bkwdesign/Automobile/README.md

 We can then implement the desired specialty options within each kind of vehicle class.
 For example: the `EnconomyCar` employs an instance of `StandardDriveTrain` while the `TruckCommerical` has a `HeavyDriveTrain`.
 The `SportsCar` has a `DeluxeInterior` and `AftermarketExterior` whereas some of the other vehicles have standard/factory options.

-There is a `bkw.auto.api.test` project for testing out some of the logic in this `bkw.auto.biz` library
+There is a `bkw.auto.api.tests` project for testing out some of the logic in this `bkw.auto.biz` library
 > Example C# Program
 ```csharp
 IVehicleOptionsProvider vehicleOptionsProvider = new bkw.auto.provider.CompiledVehicleOptionsProvider();